-Patients and visitors are encouraged to wear their own mask or cloth face-covering upon arrival to the facility (as communicated to them prior to their appointment).
+Patients and visitors are required to wear their own mask or cloth face-covering upon arrival to the facility (as communicated to them prior to their appointment).
 If not, they will be offered a mask or cloth face covering as supplies allow, which should be worn while they are in the facility.
-Masks do not need to be placed on children under the age of 2, on anyone who has trouble breathing, or otherwise unable to remove the mask without assistance.
-If a patient chooses not to wear a mask, he or she may be asked to reschedule their appointment to a future date.
+Those exempt from wearing a face mask include those with a medical condition making it difficult to breathe, mental health condition, developmental disability, or are otherwise covered under the Americans with Disabilities Act.
+Children under six years old and people whose religious beliefs prevent them from wearing a face-covering may also be exempt.
+If a patient chooses not to wear a mask in any case besides the above mentioned, he or she will be asked to reschedule their appointment to a future date.

 It is important to note that only patients are allowed inside the practice.
 If the patient is a minor or otherwise in need of assistance, one person may accompany the patient, all others will be asked to wait outside or in their car.

 You will be asked to check in with the designated Compliance Officer when you arrive.
 This person will ask you and anyone accompanying you to sanitize your hands, submit to a temperature check, and conduct the health assessment questionnaire prior to checking in for your appointment.